zorchenhimer/nes-snek/README.md

 ## Buttons

-Change the snake's direction with the D-pad.
+Change the snek's direction with the D-pad.
 The A and B buttons have no function.

 ## Aseprite